LLNL/HPC-Tutorials/posix/example_using_mutexes.md

 author: Blaise Barney, Lawrence Livermore National Laboratory
 ---

-* This example program illustrates the use of mutex variables in a threads program that performs a dot product.
+* This example program illustrates the use of mutex variables in a Pthreads program that performs a dot product.

 * The main data is made available to all threads through a globally accessible structure.